dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-19-Reinforcement-Learning.md

 > <span color='purple'>Sutton and Barto define reinforcement learning as a computational approach to understanding and automating goal-directed learning and decision making.</span>

+So how does reinforcement learning differ from supervised learning?

 In a reinforcement learning system, agent interacts with the environment.
 At a time step t, agent in a particular state s takes action a.
 The environment takes in s and a.
 The environment gives the agent a reward r and a new state $$s^{'}$$.
 And the cycle repeats.

 <p align="center">